jsdclxvi/Reforestation/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Why should you never trust a pig with a secret?
+Because it's bound to squeal.